The Best Ever Corn Casserole Recipe

 - Preheat oven to 350 degrees F. Spray a 9" x 13" baking dish thoroughly with cooking spray.

-- Mix all dry ingredients (cornmeal, sugar, baking powder, and salt) together in a small bowl first.
-Mix until well blended.
+- Mix all dry ingredients (cornmeal, sugar, baking powder, and salt) together in a small bowl.
+Stir until well blended.

 - Mix all wet ingredients (sour cream, whipping cream, butter, and eggs) together in a separate large bowl.
-Mix until smooth.
+Stir until smooth.

 - Pour the dry ingredients into the larger bowl with the wet ones and mix really well.

-- Add in the cheese and corn and mix again.
+- Add in the cheese and corn.
+Mix again.

-- Pour casserole ingredients into baking dish and bake for approximately for 1 hour, or when golden brown on top and set in the middle.
+- Pour casserole ingredients into baking dish.
+Bake for approximately 1 hour or when golden brown on top and set in the middle.

 - Allow to cool before serving.